10 Time Management Tips That Work

 As an entrepreneur, you may be frequently interrupted or pulled in different directions.
 While you cannot eliminate interruptions, you do get a say on how much time you will spend on them and how much time you will spend on the thoughts, conversations and actions that will lead you to success.

-Put up a "Do not disturb" sign when you absolutely have to get work done.
+Put up a "Do not disturb" sign on your door, an OOO message on your email and set your phone to "do not disturb" when you absolutely have to get work done.